By Amy Hunt

 In the same vein, sage green and grey can also look lovely when paired together, as the green will lift the grey and add some vibrancy to your space.

-When it comes to complimentary colors though, a muted red is said to be the best pairing for sage green if you're feeling brave.
+When it comes to complementary colors though, a muted red is said to be the best pairing for sage green if you're feeling brave.
 Red and purples, as warmer colors, can work nicely against the cooler sage green.
 You could pair the two via accessories, or you might want to pair a sage green wall with a red, brick-work or tiled floor.

 This is the perfect option for those who want to elevate their decor, and prefer a more eclectic style over muted, softer tones.

-Pink is a popular interiors color right now, so you'll find plenty of decor items or furniture in that colour, making the two an easy color combination if you have sage green walls and pink accessories.
+Pink is a popular interiors color right now, so you'll find plenty of decor items or furniture in that color, making the two an easy color combination if you have sage green walls and pink accessories.

-A super easy way to combine the two is also via your bedding, where a soft blush pink goes perfectly with the sage green.
+A super-easy way to combine the two is also via your bedding, where a soft blush pink goes perfectly with the sage green.
 Pop some plants in the room to really create a relaxing zone, and you're good to go!

 How to dress a sage green room

-Decorating a room in only half the job.
+Decorating a room is only half the job.
 The real fun starts when you can start styling it and choosing lovely nicknacks and decorative items to fill it with.
 Keep in mind the following tips and the result will be a stunning and inviting sage green room.

-- Enhance soft sage green walls and furnishing by using tactile textures in the room, like sheepskin and knits, for soft furnishings such as cushions, throws, and rugs
+- Enhance soft sage green walls and furnishing by using tactile textures in the room, like sheepskin and knits, for soft furnishings such as cushions, throws, and rugs.

-- Add warm metallic accent accessories like mirrors and light switches in brass and copper
+- Add warm metallic accent accessories like mirrors and light switches in brass and copper.

 - Natural wooden furniture really complements sage green.
-The earthy tones combine to create a warm, inviting vibe
+The earthy tones combine to create a warm, inviting vibe.

 The sage green edit, as chosen by our experts